Kerry Carpenter Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Twins pitching staff ranks fifth in MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9, the fourth-best in MLB.

-- The Twins have a 3.69 team ERA that ranks third among all league pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.